projectacrn/acrn-hypervisor/doc/tutorials/acrn-secure-boot-with-efi-stub.rst

      -t MULTIBOOT \
      -a NONE

-You may optionally put HV boot options in the hv_cmdline.txt.
-Since the current implementation does not accept empty files, it must contain at least one character even if you don't need additional boot options.
+You may optionally put HV boot options in the ``hv_cmdline.txt`` file.
+This file must contain at least one character even if you don't need additional boot options.

 .. code-block:: none